Ashrith900/Review-1/README.md

     }
 }
 One key difference between our two solutions, though, is that the latter can be applied to any view, while the former only enables us to create String-based featured labels.
 That’s something that we could address, though, by turning our FeaturedLabel into a custom container view that accepts any kind of View-conforming content, rather than just a plain string:

+Regarding the design of our application, I have created some rough sketches through swift by exploring the different interfaces as well as through canva.
+Our gropu has been working on the UI for the app on canva and we have figured out the wireframing.
+I will attatch the images on the document that I submit on.
+Above is a very interesting article that I have found regaridng Swift and how it can be very impactful in the wa we structure our code.
+I don't have anything regarding the code we do in class because I haven't really messed with it, but I have been thinking of ways that I can change the tictactoe app into candy crush like we have bee talking about.
+I maight implement these changes for my next journal.
+This is all that I have bee doing regarding my journey through learning swift.